cponz/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values is 2304

-### Steps 2 & 3: Replace missing date with the average number of steps fo that interval and create a new data set with the missing values filled in
+### Steps 2 & 3: Replace missing date with the average number of steps for that interval and create a new data set with the missing values filled in

 ```r
 imputedData <-  merge(data,avgStepsByInterval, by = "interval")